Financial Analysis: ATRenew (RERE) versus Its Peers

-ATRenew (NYSE:RERE – Get Rating) is one of 28 publicly-traded companies in the “Retail stores, not elsewhere classified” industry, but how does it contrast to its peers?
-We will compare ATRenew to related businesses based on the strength of its profitability, institutional ownership, valuation, analyst recommendations, risk, dividends and earnings.
+ATRenew (NYSE:RERE – Get Rating) is one of 27 public companies in the “Retail stores, not elsewhere classified” industry, but how does it compare to its competitors?
+We will compare ATRenew to similar companies based on the strength of its analyst recommendations, institutional ownership, valuation, earnings, risk, profitability and dividends.

+ATRenew has a beta of -1.05, indicating that its stock price is 205% less volatile than the S&P 500.
+Comparatively, ATRenew’s competitors have a beta of 0.81, indicating that their average stock price is 19% less volatile than the S&P 500.

 Profitability

-This table compares ATRenew and its peers’ net margins, return on equity and return on assets.
+This table compares ATRenew and its competitors’ net margins, return on equity and return on assets.

 |Net Margins